 If you really want to claw back some money and make some savings in your life, it's worth just asking yourself again and again if you're just buying something for the sake of it.
 Will it change your life?
 Do you need it to make you happy?
 Would you rather have £20 in your pocket or another bottle of Prosecco?
 OK OK, so maybe sometimes it's the latter, but make the decision to skip the fizz once in a while and your pockets might feel heavier.

 One way to tackle it is to give yourself a no spend week each month and see how much you save.
-And since we’re in lockdown, this might not be as hard as you think… just stay away from online shopping.
+P.s. that includes online shopping...

 You Might Also Like